Cheryl Wilcox – 700 Club Producer

 John ran to get his father, Randy.
 Randy recalled, “I went in the bathroom and opened the shower door and saw her laying in the tub on her stomach, making this horrible noise.
 It was terrifying.”
 Randy offered a desperate prayer and then called 911.
 “Well, the first thing I said, is “Jesus, please help me!” and I asked for Him, to protect my wife.”

-Tina was rushed to the hospital where doctors discovered an A thick-walled blood vessel carrying blood flow from the heart to any organ of the body, including the brain. in her neck had burst, leaking blood into her brain.
+Tina was rushed to the hospital where doctors discovered an artery in her neck had burst, leaking blood into her brain.
 According to Dr. Steven Norris, MD, “When a patient comes in with a ruptured carotid aneurysm, prognosis is grim.
 If they come in unconscious or in a coma, then they’re likely to die.
 They’ll have a 40% risk of death in that first 24 hours.”

 Doctors believed she wouldn’t live long enough for surgery, and told Randy to gather family members to say goodbye.